kubeluk/SQL2SHACL/docs/sql_constraints.md

 ## handled

 - uniqueness of single column
+- uniqueness of groups of columns
 - column and table constraint style

 ## un-handled

+- Null-values contained in columns that are part of UNIQUE constraint
 - `NULLS NOT DISTINCT` add-on
-- definition of a unique constraint for a group of columns

 ```
 CREATE TABLE example (